JohnnyGOX17/john-gentile-website/kb/lifestyle/getting_things_done.md

   + Confidence guides your mind, and then your actions, into doing. ["The Man who says he can, and the man who says he can not..
 Are both correct"](./quotes.html)
   + [It can take anywhere from 18 to 254 days to form a habit](https://www.healthline.com/health/how-long-does-it-take-to-form-a-habit#tips-and-tricks); point is, a great habit (like [waking up early](#waking-up-early) or fitness) is a product of discipline and consistency, not instant effort.
   + Things that get measured get improved, and things that get scheduled get done.
+  + Focus on systems (daily processes), not goals/outcomes.
-  + Winners and losers have the same goals, but winners are often the ones with better systems to achieve them.
+    - Winners and losers have the same goals, but winners are often the ones with better systems to achieve them.
     - Checklists, scheduled reminders, etc. are parts of a successful system.
   + When motivation gets tired, discipline gets in the drivers seat.
   + Goals without plans are just dreams.